 With the development of artificial intelligence across industries, the face of the workforce is changing.
 While old jobs are being replaced, new jobs are developing.
 Predicting and adjusting to these new demands is central to our mission at the Middle East Studies Center as part of what we do to prepare students for their futures.
-Middle East Studies is a field that spans the liberal arts and learning about the Middle East can indeed develop an in-demand skillset and the problem-solving abilities universities promote.
+Middle East Studies is a field that spans the liberal arts and develops the problem-solving abilities universities are best known for.
 You'll see from the data we have analyzed below that even though majors in humanities have been decreasing (AAA&S, 2021) at liberal arts institutions a robust curricular and co-curricular path to your degree is in reality one of the best ways to prepare you for an exciting and long-term career path.

 We expect the long-term survival of the humanities, and humanities-related skills and abilities.
 In a recent study, researchers found that college graduates with degrees in the humanities found occupations in a wide range of industries (AAA&S, 2018).
 Likewise, effective communication skills and creative problem-solving developed by a traditional liberal arts curriculum are demonstrably valuable in the workplace and will remain so for the foreseeable future.
 According to the latest data from the World Economic Forum we can anticipate an increase in demand for creative and social skills in the job market.
 Those are two specific kinds of intelligence that are difficult to replace with codified programs or artificial intelligence (WEF, 2020).

 How does our center address this?